 Brand Building vs. PPC for Rehabs: Final Thoughts

 - For long-term gains and more predictable, regular stream of well-qualified leads you should have a long-term strategy in mind.
-PPC is one tactic that could be part of your larger strategy, but it isn’t the full plan in 2021 and beyond.
+PPC is one tactic that could be part of your larger addiction treatment marketing strategy, but it isn’t the full plan in 2021 and beyond.

 - Brand building includes multiple touchpoints and tactics over time, as well as leading content and a broad strategy across multiple channels.
 A partner that helps you establish goals and align on your unique value proposition can help you dive deeper into the customer journey.